 What is N.E.A.T?

 N.E.A.T is short for Non-Exercise-Activity-Thermogenesis.
 It is basically all of the movement and activity that you do throughout the day when not officially “exercising” – including standing, walking, even fidgeting.
 While it may not seem that significant, it can have an even bigger impact on your activity level than exercise.
 Think about it: Even if you go to the gym every single day for an hour, that’s still only 7 hours per week.
 What you do during the other 112+ waking hours of the the week can make a big difference.
-In fact, research suggests that individuals who move more throughout their day are more likely to reach, or maintain, weight-loss goals than those who engage in a vigorous exercise session, but are sedentary throughout the rest of their day.
+In fact, research suggests that individuals who move more throughout their day are more likely to reach, or maintain, weight-loss goals than those who engage in a vigorous exercise session, but are sedentary throughout the rest of their day (ACE, 2014).

 Incorporating more N.E.A.T into your day

-You can can fit in truly meaningful movement throughout your day and reap all the substantial benefits (and calorie burn) of increased movement.
+You can fit in truly meaningful movement throughout your day and reap all the substantial benefits (and calorie burn) of increased movement.
 Here are a few N.E.A.T ideas to get you started: